theodoremoreland/WeatherPy/README.md

 * Saves both a CSV of all data retrieved and png images for each scatter plot.

-*This project was for an assignment as Washington University's Data Analytics Boot Camp (2019).*
+*This project was for an assignment at Washington University's Data Analytics Boot Camp (2019).*

 # Results